 I thought the handbag was a fun addition, but as I look at these pictures, I can see that it is distracting, and it makes the pants look not so blue.
 My husband thought they were green.
 So… yeah, I think the outfit would have worked much better with my ivory saddlebag.

 This picture shows the outfit without the bag.
 Isn’t it funny how one accessory can throw off an entire outfit?
 I don’t mind it so much like this, but I do wish the pants fit better.
 These sandals are super duper comfortable, by the way.

 I have a funny look on my face because I was losing my balance.
 That pose is hard to maintain!
 LOL!!

 Here’s a closeup so you can see the jewelry.
 I love this Tiburon necklace, but it might be too dressy for this outfit.
-The bracelets are from Alex and Ani, and the garnet ring is an old David Yurman piece my husband bought me for Christmas many moons ago.
+The bracelets are from Alex and Ani, and the garnet ring is an old D Yurman piece my husband bought me for Christmas many moons ago.

 So here’s one more full length with the flag flying high.
 I guess this outfit isn’t a total miss.
 It’s just not one of my favorites.